-- 1. Give out your Number, before the movers leaves for your destination residence, give him a phone number where you can be reached.
-It is also a good idea to provide him with an alternate contact in case you can’t be reached and make sure to take phone numbers from the movers.
+- 1. Give the driver your number before the movers leaves for your destination residence.
+It is also a good idea to provide him with an alternate contact in case you can’t be reached and make sure to get the drivers number as well.

-- 2. Unscrew Bulbs, Remove bulbs before packing your lamps.
+- 2. Unscrew and remove the lightbulbs before packing your lamps.

 TIPS: 9.
 Pack for your move ahead of time.